bkorzh/dbay/README.md

 # dbay
-Repository for DBay Electonics Platform
+Repository for the Device Bay (DBay) Electonics Platform